 I've chosen a very simple Achievement vs Attainment Payout Table for purposes of this model.
 I've created a named range "PayoutTable" in my excel file (named "plan_modeling.xlsx") containing this payout table.

 I'm going to assume a simple payout table with linearly interpolated attainment between two subsequent performance levels.
 Below is a graphical look at my payout curve.
 The slope of the line above the highest performance level defined in the table is determined by the "Infinity Rate" Parameter

 The Target Incentive Dollars for the given class of reps is defined using the "TIC" parameter

-Earnings for the plan will be calculated as the attainment as calculated using the payout table based on the achievement times the
+Earnings for the plan will be calculated as the attainment as calculated using the payout table based on the achievement times the Target Incentive.

 Alright!
 Time to write some code!!